 Other shows invite you to see what park residents can do.
 In One Ocean, killer whales perform in a show that focuses on the importance of marine ecosystems.
 Seaworld San Diego’s resident sea lion comedy team, Clyde and Seamore, spoof TV shows and more in Sea Lions LIVE.
 At Pets Rule!, watch a spirited pack of dogs, cats, birds, and pot-bellied pigs do entertaining stunts with their trainers.

-Even from your first few steps into the park, Seaworld aims to transport you to the edges of the ocean and beyond.
-At the park’s entrance, walk under a huge wave sculpture to discover the edge-of-the-sea world of the Explorer's Reef.
+Even from your first few steps into the park, SeaWorld San Diego aims to transport you to the edges of the ocean and beyond.
+Start by entering Explorer’s Reef, near the park’s entrance: Walk under a huge wave sculpture to discover the edge-of-the-sea world of the coral reef.
 Wrap-around touch pools let you stroke brown-banded and white-spotted bamboo sharks (don’t worry, they’re harmless), plus California round rays and other creatures.
 For one of the world’s weirder sensations, dangle your fingers and let some of the exhibit’s 4,000 cleaner fish, each about the size of a child’s pinky, harmlessly nibble on your skin.
-Explorer’s Reef also has dining and shopping options.

 It’s one thing to see SeaWorld San Diego’s remarkable collection of exotic animals performing in shows or in their enclosures.
 It’s another (unforgettable) thing entirely to get up close to the creatures—and even touch them.
 Two of the most remarkable exclusive experiences have you climb into a SeaWorld San Diego wetsuit to get right into the pool with gentle, snow-white beluga whales, found in Arctic waters.
 The Wild Arctic tour includes a behind-the-scenes chance to see other Arctic creatures, including walruses and seals, safely in enclosures they use when they are not on view to the general public.